TheNewU

 0 Comments

-Galatians 2:20 “I am crucified with Christ; and it is no longer I who live, but it is Christ who lives in me; and the life which I now live in the flesh I live in faith, the faith of the Son of God, who loved me and gave Himself up for me.”
+Galatians 2:20 “I have been crucified with Christ.
+It is no longer I who live, but Christ who lives in me.
+And the life I now live in the flesh I like by faith in the Son of God, who loved me and gave Himself for me.”

 Blessings, Buddy